-- a) Assets and liabilities were converted at the reference exchange rate of the BCRA, in force for US dollars at the closing of business on the last business day of the fiscal years ended December 31, 2022 and 2021. - b) Figures related to the owners' contributions (capital stock, non-capital Contributions and irrevocable capital contributions) were translated applying the effective exchange rates as of the date on which such contributions were paid in. - c) Income for the fiscal years ended December 31, 2022, 2021 and 2020, were translated into pesos on a monthly basis, using the monthly average of the reference exchange rate of the BCRA. - d) Foreign currency translation differences arising as a result of the preceding paragraphs are recognized as a separate component within the Shareholders' Equity account reporting them in the statement of other comprehensive income, which is called "Foreign currency translation differences in Financial Statements conversion".
+- a) Assets and liabilities were converted at the reference exchange rate of the BCRA, in force for US dollars at the closing of business on the last business day of each year. - b) Figures related to the owners' contributions (capital stock, non-capital Contributions and irrevocable capital contributions) were translated applying the effective exchange rates as of the date on which such contributions were paid in. - c) Income for the fiscal years ended December 31, 2023, 2022 and 2021, were translated into pesos on a monthly basis, using the monthly average of the reference exchange rate of the BCRA. - d) Foreign currency translation differences arising as a result of the preceding paragraphs are recognized as a separate component within the Shareholders' Equity account reporting them in the statement of other comprehensive income, which is called "Foreign currency translation differences in Financial Statements conversion".